If you want to dive into the webmaster world and become a publisher of content on the Internet, you have several options at your disposal to do so.

 Another option would be to sign up for a paid hosting account, but that is not always a good option either.
 Paid hosting accounts require that you pay a hosting company for their service, and you may not want to do so right away when you are just getting started.
 While you can sign up for a cheap hosting account, these are usually limited as well and if your site becomes popular, you end up having to migrate to a more powerful solution.

-A third option which may be an alternative is to use Dropbox to host your own website.
+A third option which may be an alternative for some is to use Dropbox to host your own website.
 One of the services that makes this dead easy is Site44.